 Would you continue ambling along on your way, or would you turn around and sprint along with them, just in case?

-Someone who’s looking for a vacuum cleaner but doesn’t know much about them is likely to choose the product with hundreds of reviews and a 5-star rating over a backpack with no reviews and a 3-star rating.
+Someone who’s looking for a vacuum cleaner but doesn’t know much about them is likely to choose the product with hundreds of reviews and a 5-star rating over a product with no reviews and a 3-star rating.

-Common types of social proof in marketing are:
+Common types of social proof marketing are:

-- Another consumer – Users of your products and services recommend them to other consumers (on social media, through customer reviews, or in-person).
+- Another consumer – Users of your products and services recommend them to other consumers (on social media, through customer reviews, or in person).

 - Crowd – A large group of people endorse your brand through follows, reviews, or posting favorably about your brand.